Gynaecological injury claims

 A gynaecologist deals exclusively with womens’ medical problems, diagnosing and treating conditions relating to the female reproductive system.
 These treatments can have devastating consequences if they are not undertaken with the appropriate degree of skill and care.

 Most gynaecological diagnosis and treatment is performed to a high standard, and most patients feel happy with the outcome and level of care provided.
-Medical negligence claims can however arise in many areas and are commonly seen where there has been, for example: a missed or late diagnosis of abnormal smears which can result in cancer; failure to perform a hysterectomy correctly leading to injury to the bladder or bowels; perforation of the uterus due to negligent insertion of inter-uterine contraceptive devices; inadequate or improper treatment of endometriosis; failure of contraception or female sterilisation or failed abortion and subsequent birth and maternal injury during childbirth.
+Clinical negligence claims can however arise in many areas and are commonly seen where there has been, for example: a missed or late diagnosis of abnormal smears which can result in cancer; failure to perform a hysterectomy correctly leading to injury to the bladder or bowels; perforation of the uterus due to negligent insertion of inter-uterine contraceptive devices; inadequate or improper treatment of endometriosis; failure of contraception or female sterilisation or failed abortion and subsequent birth and maternal injury during childbirth.

 The most typical gynaecological claims stem from complications due to surgery, including: